We don't need to know the way home

 - Blood Sport/Gladiator Games: The Thunderdome.
 It settles disputes and brings entertainment for the spectators.

 - Cargo Cult: The film features an isolated tribe After the End who worships a jet airliner as their personal Mecca and its pilot, Captain Walker, as a God who will guide them to "Tomorrow-morrow Land"—that is, the world of skyscrapers and urban life that no longer exists.
-They treat a children's slide viewer and its slides as holy relics that reinforce their lore, in addition to a salvaged pilot captain's hat that they intend the returning Captain Walker to wear.
+They treat a children's Viewmaster stereoscopic slide viewer and its reels as holy relics that reinforce their lore, in addition to a salvaged pilot captain's hat that they intend the returning Captain Walker to wear.
+The local mystic carries a staff with a vinyl record on it, knowing that somehow such things would speak to people.

 - Central Theme: Children.
-Aside from the obvious, Master is the height of a child, while Blaster is essentially a grown child.
-Tina Turner's songs bring up the notion of children in a post-apocalyptic wasteland, and Savannah Nix states at the end that they "does the Tell" so that their children and their children's children can pass on the story of their heritage (while nursing her own newborn as she speaks).
+Aside from the obvious, Master is the height of a child, while Blaster is essentially a brute with the mind of a child.
+Tina Turner's songs bring up the notion of children in a post-apocalyptic wasteland, and Savannah Nix states at the end that they "does the Tell" so that their children and their children's children can pass on the story of their heritage (while playing with her own infant as she speaks).
+In the end, even civilization is being reborn.

 - Chain of People: The children trying to rescue one of their own from quicksand.
 It doesn't work.
 In fact, had Max not come to the rescue, they'd have all been killed.